Dr-HL/UCSD_Bioinformatics/README.md

 # UCSD Bioinformatics Specialization

-Journey to the Frontier of Computational Biology
+<b>Journey to the Frontier of Computational Biology</b>

-Master bioinformatics software and computational approaches in modern biology
+<b>Master bioinformatics software and computational approaches in modern biology<b/>

 How do we sequence and compare genomes?
 How do we identify the genetic basis for disease?
 How do we construct an evolutionary Tree of Life for all species on Earth?